KasparEtter/ef1p/pages/email/email.md

 If DKIM also covered the [`RCPT` `TO` addresses](#diverging-envelope-example) of the envelope, mail servers could no longer [forward emails](#email-forwarding) without breaking [domain authentication](#domain-authentication).
-One of the reasons [for using outgoing mail servers](#why-outgoing-mail-servers) is to allow email service providers to [limit the rate](https://en.wikipedia.org/wiki/Rate_limiting) at which their users can send emails.
+One of the reasons [for using outgoing mail servers](#why-outgoing-mail-servers) is to allow mailbox providers to [limit the rate](https://en.wikipedia.org/wiki/Rate_limiting) at which their users can send emails.
 The problem with DKIM is that any user can get a valid DKIM on a message of their choosing by sending an email to themself.